rocpe/stm32-cpp-libopencm3-freertos-meson/README.md

 ```bash
 meson compile -C build/release flash
 ```

+You might also want to change project name in `meson.build`.

 # Porting to other stm32
 Default stm32 is stm32f103cbt6 (popular bluepill board).
 Here is shown how to port this project to other stm32 by example.